 Books by Karl E. Lutze

 Karl Lutze was a pastor, theologian, teacher, writer, and visionary whose life was a testament to his faith and passion for social justice.
 On May 3, 2015, shortly before he died, Pastor Lutze was named an honorary deacon by the LDA.
-A prolific writer, Reverand Lutze authored seven books.
-With his wife Gail, he donated five of them to the LDA, who now offers them for sale.
+A prolific writer, Reverend Lutze authored seven books.
+With his wife Gail, he donated five of them to the LDA, which now offers them for sale.
 All proceeds support the LDA's ministries, specifically the LDA's Student Scholarship Fund.

 In 1959 the Lutzes moved to Valparaiso, IN and for the next 21 years, Pastor Lutze served in various capacities.
 He was on the staff and served as Executive Director of the Lutheran Human Relations Association of America for fifteen years.
-A member of the Valparaiso University faculty, Reverand Lutze coordinated an exchange program between VU and Miles College, an African American institution of the Christian Methodist Episcopal Church, in Birmingham, AL. Also during his tenure there, he served as VU’s Director for Church Relations for ten years.
-After his retiring from VU, he became the first Executive Director of the Association of Lutheran Older Adults.
+A member of the Valparaiso University faculty, Reverand Lutze coordinated an exchange program between VU and Miles College, an African American institution of the Christian Methodist Episcopal Church, in Birmingham, AL. During his tenure there, he also served as VU’s Director for Church Relations for ten years.
+After retiring from VU, he became the first Executive Director of the Association of Lutheran Older Adults.

 Pastor Lutze was a charter member of several organizations, including the Tulsa Urban League, where he served two terms as President, and the Lutheran Church and Indian People, where he was their first president.
 He served for twelve years as a member of the National Indian Lutheran Board, and served for two terms as a member of the Lutheran Church Missouri-Synod’s Standing Committee on Human Care.